es-ude/elastic-ai.creator/README.md

 VHDLStaticComponent <|-- DualPort2ClockRamComponent
 ```

 Static VHDL files that have no placeholders are represented by a `VHDLStaticComponent`.

-A layer (e.g. an LSTM layer)
-consists of more than one VHDLComponent.
-For this reason we call a `Iterable[VHDLComponent]` a `VHDLModule`.
+A layer (e.g. an LSTM layer) can consist of more than one VHDLComponent.
+For this reason we call a
+`Iterable[VHDLComponent]` a `VHDLModule`.

 #### Translatables

 In order to represent a layer independently of the machine learning framework used, every layer that needs to be
 translated is represented as translatable.
 A `Translatable` class has a `translate` function that takes a
-DTO (Data Transfer Object) which receives all necessary parameters from the user to translate the layer to VHDL and
+DTO (Data Transfer Object) which contains all necessary parameters from the user to translate the layer to VHDL and
 returns a `VHDLModule` as the result of the translation.

 An incomplete class diagram showing this for the `LSTMTranslatable` and `Linear1dTranslatable` is the following: